Exploring West Africa and beyond

 petroleum sector but that Nsiko and Uge are too small to develop individually.
 They must be co-developed to ensure that the Federation receives an adequate take and to prevent the proliferation of deepwater FPSOs.

 However, we reached a full stop in the project as the Nigerian government introduced new legislation which imposes a new royalty fee on all deepwater licences.
 With a substantial increase in the government take, the economics of the project are not attractive as it stands today.
 Together with our partners we are working to find a solution that works for us as well as the industry as a whole in Nigeria.

 OML 145, UGE

 The Uge Main discovery is located in the north-western part of the block in water depth of approximately 1,200 metres.
 It lies 50 kilometres south-east of the large Shell-operated Bonga field complex in OML 118 and about 60 kilometres east of Chevron’s Nsiko discovery in OML 140.

-Esso has undertaken detailed value enhancement development studies to refine and optimise the development plan for Uge in order to increase recovery at lower costs.
-A recent estimate for an Uge field development base case indicates Estimated Ultimate Recoverable Reserves (EUR) of approximately 320 mmboe.
+The current estimated development base case indicates Estimated Ultimate Recoverable Reserves of approximately 320 mmboe.
 The licence also contains three potential tieback candidates in the Uge North, Nza and Orso discoveries.